-Andrews states the morally outrageous reality is this was avoidable because it’s manmade (compared to natural disasters).
+Andrews states the morally outrageous reality is this was avoidable because it’s man-made (compared to natural disasters).
 While we hear that it’s morally indefensible for children to die of starvation and curable diseases, this same feeling does not exist for Syria.
 He believes this is due to a bias against the Middle East and an inability to separate politics from humanitarianism.
 The Syria intervention talk states three ways to take action without taking the military intervention route.
-The UN Security Council needs to be fit for purpose.
-We need to establish a determination to protect humanitarian supplies for the people who need it.
+We need to instill a sense of determination to protect humanitarian supplies for the people who need it.
 We also have to develop a sense of political activism.

 Necessary Political Activism

 Youth-Oriented Social Activism